 What Is a First Red Day Pattern?

-Do you know what a first red day pattern is?
-It’s any day close where the open is higher than the close is a red day.
+A first red day pattern is any day close where the open is higher than the close.
+With an FRD, you want to see several days of green candles before it, then your first red day is a red candle.
 For example, May 10th opened at 422 and closed at 417.
 Then every day after is a red day.
 If you have black and white charting, it’ll be black.
-With an FRD, you want to see several days of green candles before it, then your first red day is a red candle.

 This is an indication that the asset is overextended.
 Of course, even an index can get overextended.
 But we usually look for penny stocks that will react slower to long side overextension.

 With quick runups, there may be lost momentum, fewer potential buyers, bears thinking the stock is now overpriced, or bulls thinking they have missed their buying opportunity.
 It also relies on some overhead resistance that is supplied by other traders who have held long through a downturn, and when they reach a certain point, they sell (usually if they are going to finally break even).

 This is where a first red day pattern occurs.
 Bears begin shorting, adding resistance to reduce their risk, and if there is enough downward pressure, this may result in panic selling; the decline could be a multi-day drop to at least the next support level.

 We are looking for a stock that has a multi-day runup.
 So the more consecutive green days with high volume and large climbs, the better.
 Between 200% and 500% in total gains over the period and with a market cap under 500 Million, preferably much lower, from the start.

 Don’t go for a 30 or 40% climb.
 You want to be sure of a first red day pattern.
 A penny stock that is up four days in a row from $1.25 to $8.03 fits the bill.
 Next, you want to find a day that ends lower but has resistance all day long.